-4. Now, you need to create a QR code for each of those URLs.
+2. Now, you need to create a QR code for each of those URLs.
 This is so customers can quickly scan the QR code using their phone, rather than having to type in that whole URL on their phones.

-We recommend you use https://qrd.by/
+We recommend you use a QR code generator like https://qrd.by/

-5. Print your QR codes and display them on each of your tables.
+3. Print your QR codes and display them on each of your tables.
 Make sure that each QR code's URL ends in the correct number for that table, e.g. Table 2 should have the QR code with URL ending in

 4. Now, when your guest checks in using the QR code, it will record what table they were at.